Arindam-langer/hyprwatermark/README.md

 During workspace transitions or when windows are mapped on inactive workspaces, the decoration verifies workspace visibility via `w->m_workspace->isVisible()` before submitting render elements to the render pass, preventing watermark ghosting or afterimages on empty workspaces.

 ### Per-Window Exclusion
-Window exclusions are checked dynamically against `pWindow->m_szClass` using POSIX wildcard matching (`fnmatch`).
+Window exclusions are checked dynamically against `w->m_class` using POSIX wildcard matching (`fnmatch`).
 An `Event::bus()->m_events.window.class_` listener triggers damage recalculations when window classes are assigned or modified asynchronously, and `damageBox()` is dispatched to immediately clear any previously rendered watermark area when an excluded application is detected.

 ### Damage Tracking
 The plugin tracks the watermark's previous bounding box and utilizes `damageBox()` to avoid unnecessary full-window repaints during window moves, resizes, or exclusion transitions.

-## A Little Note

-This is my first Hyprland plugin and also my first time working with C++ at this level, including working with .hpp files and Hyprland's internal libraries and rendering APIs.

-I used GPT as a development aid to understand unfamiliar concepts, APIs, and parts of the Hyprland codebase while building the plugin and implementing the functionality I had in mind.

-I've done my best to keep the implementation clean and make everything work reliably, but there is a good chance that parts of the code could be improved or that I may have used patterns that aren't ideal.

-If you're experienced with C++ or Hyprland and notice something that could be improved, please feel free to open an issue or submit a PR.
-I'm very much interested in learning from feedback and improving the codebase.

 ## License